calebccff/SUTimetableApi/README.md

 | A     | T:A    | L:A      | B:A     |
 | B     | T:A    | L:B      | B:B     |

 4. Try browsing to the URL in your browser, if it's valid it will be a page full of text, if it isn't there will be an error telling you what is wrong.
-If you receive an error 404, make sure you're using HTTP not HTTPS, Firefox likes to aggressively redirect to HTTP on Linux.
-I'm working on a fix, in the meantime test in a different browser.
+If you receive an error 404, or something about 'Unable to connect', make sure you're using HTTPS, NOT HTTP!.
 4. Now go to import the timetable.
 [Here for Google Calendar](https://calendar.google.com/calendar/r/settings/addbyurl) and [here for Outlook Calendar](https://outlook.office365.com/calendar/).
 For outlook click import calendar on the left and then click "from web".
 5. Paste the URL you created, it takes ~10 seconds to add (The URL in the format `http://connolly.tech/api/SOME_HASH?group=X:Y`)
 6. Wait for it to update on your phone, and that's it. **Please note it can take up to 10 minutes to appear on your phone after it's been imported**